 Understand this as you're walking out the door: You can never hold a narcissist accountable.
 It's what's kept you hooked, and you need to leave behind that desire to make them "get it" or "change" if you're going to be able to truly close the door on this relationship.

-2. Hold on to those moments of clarity.
+Hold on to those moments of clarity.

 So when you have moments of inner clarity come through, Marshall stresses the importance of hanging on to them: "These are moments when you tell yourself, I know now in this moment I must get away.
 Hold on to it, and come back to this moment again and again.
 Because you will forget the logic behind why you say that.
 It's OK.
 As long as you remember the conclusion you've drawn."
 This will fuel you with the strength to keep walking away and never look back.

-3. Just because you've changed doesn't mean they can.
+Remember that just because you've changed doesn't mean they can.

 Sometimes we know what it's like to turn our lives around, and so we invest faith in others who seek redemption.
-The problem is, narcissists cannot and will not change.
-Every so-called change is piecemeal and ephemeral, and you will pay for that dearly.
+The problem is, narcissists often cannot and will not change.
+Every so-called change is piecemeal and ephemeral, and you pay for that dearly.

 "If I judge him, doesn't that make me unspiritual?
 Then I am as bad as him!"
 Many clients come to me with this sort of sentiment.

 There is an inherent problem with the maxim "Don't judge."
 It presupposes that anytime we decide something isn't good for us, we're bad people, and we judge ourselves instead.
 To be alive is to judge—every time you reverse your car in the parking lot, you are making a judgment call on what angle to maneuver.
 Discernment does not make you a bad person.
 It makes you a wiser person.

-5. Recognize your mistakes—but don't let them be used as a weapon against you.
+Recognize your mistakes—but don't let them be used as a weapon against you.